This post is obsolete See the updated version

 The Aggregate Root

 This means that the upper management needs to know only about the IT manager and not about others from the IT.
 In coding, this translates into: outside objects can reference only the AR.
-Of course, when given a command , the AR will coordinate other aggregates to actually process it, but that's a BC internal concern.
-The AR also makes sure that the model stays valid and consistent inside the BC.
+The AR also makes sure that the model stays valid and consistent i.e the changes respect the business rules for that scenario.

 But Andrew being the AR when dealing with upper management doesn't mean Andrew is the AR forever and for everything.
 If Rita has a problem with her computer she will call IT, but not Andrew.
 Jimmy is responsible for dealing with broken computers and in that context he is the AR.
 So, another important fact is that AR varies with the context, change the context and the AR is another object.
 And for that specific context, AR is the 'manager' and coordinates the aggregate's other objects.